endlessm/azafea/docs/source/configuration.rst

   The dotted-path of the Python module responsible to process the events pulled from this queue.
 Azafea will try importing that module.

-  Make sure you read :doc:`how to write event handler modules <event-handlers>` for all the details on what Azafea expects from them.
+  Make sure you read :doc:`how to write event handler modules <queue-plugins>` for all the details on what Azafea expects from them.

 So in the above example, Azafea will pull events from 2 Redis queues, one named ``"be"`` and one named ``"te"``, and will pass them to the ``a.python.module`` handler for the former and to the ``another.python.module`` for the latter.

+Azafea will also provide the subcommands registered by both queues in their respective module.